 Are you considering refinancing your mortgage?
 Perhaps you want to shorten the term of your home loan.
 Maybe you have an adjustable-rate mortgage now and want to refi into a fixed rate.
 Or maybe you want to tap into home equity or consolidate debt.
 Whatever your reason(s), you must weigh two questions.
 One, how long do you want to stay in your home?
 Two, how much money are you expected to save? (more…)

 You may have heard the news about stocks for certain companies suddenly ballooning, quickly going from lunch money prices to several hundred dollars a share.
 In one case, the shares rose over 1700% since December 2020.1

 So, what gives? (more…)

 The American people have voted, casting a record number of ballots under extraordinary circumstances, which is a testament to the enduring resilience of our democracy.
 Determining the outcome of our elections is a process, but it usually moves so quickly it barely gets noticed.
 This year it will take longer, but the process itself hasn’t changed.
 For many, this uncertainty on top of an already heated election season has created additional anxiety and frustration. (more…)

 Budgeting towards needs and goals.
 One of the objectives of creating a household budget is that, as time moves on and the various household members advance in their careers, they are likely to make more money.
 Knowing where that money goes can help direct that money to not only meet your day-to-day needs but also to potentially realize your financial goals.
-Rent payments may become mortgage payments, and socking away a few bucks into your savings each payday could change into an effective financial strategy involving various investment tools. (more…)
+Rent payments may eventually become mortgage payments.
+Socking away a few bucks into your savings each payday is an effective financial strategy involving various investment tools. (more…)

 How much does extended care cost, and how do you arrange it when it is needed?
 The average person might have difficulty answering those two questions, for the answers are not widely known.
 For clarification, here are some facts to dispel some myths. (more…)